rollup/rollup/docs/configuration-options/index.md

 Allows to manually define a list of function names that should always be considered "pure", i.e. they have no side effects like changing global state etc. when called.
 The check is performed solely by name.

-This can not only help with dead code removal, but can also improve JavaScript chunk generation especially when using [`experimentalMinChunkSize`](#experimentalminchunksize).
+This can not only help with dead code removal, but can also improve JavaScript chunk generation especially when using [`output.experimentalMinChunkSize`](#output-experimentalminchunksize).

 Besides any functions matching that name, any properties on a pure function and any functions returned from a pure functions will also be considered pure functions, and accessing any properties is not checked for side effects.